 Overall, the Sansui G-4700 is a great sounding receiver with it’s tuning section being its strongest feature.
 Many G-4700 owners rave about the clean pure sound of this receiver.
 At 55 WPC it produces plenty of power for a moderately sized room and it has all the features you’ll most likely need.

-Vintage Sansui receivers are highly sought after but fortunately quite a few were manufactured as well so most aren't considered rare.
-A really nice G-4700 can be purchased for around $200 with average condition units costing half that.
-If you're looking for a mid range receiver with higher end performance then the G-4700 is certainly worth considering.
+Vintage Sansui receivers are highly sought after but fortunately quite a few were manufactured as well so most aren’t considered rare.
+If you’re looking for a mid range receiver with higher end performance then the G-4700 is certainly worth considering.